Skip to main content

 Home to Japan’s Most Wealthy

 Minato Ward, Tokyo’s crown jewel, hosts the most exclusive residences for Japan’s wealthiest individuals.
 Home to CEOs and corporate executives like Hiroshi Mikitani (Rakuten), Takashi Okuda (Suntory Holdings), and Masayoshi Son (SoftBank Group), Minato Ward is a haven for high-powered professionals.
 With over 10% of Tokyo Stock Exchange CEOs residing here, Minato boasts an average annual income of JPY12 million per capita.
+It is also home to the most expensive property ever sold in Japan.
+The Azabudai Hills Aman Residences, the penthouse of the Azabudai Hills luxury development.
+It was sold to fashion mogul, Yusaku Maezawa for JPY30 billion.

 Rooted in the Edo period, Minato’s hillsides were chosen by wealthy daimyo and samurai families for lavish mansions.
 Today, Minato City stands as a business center housing the headquarters of major companies, including Honda, Sony, and Google.